aboyce/aws/Security.md

 Provides trusted or federated users with IAM temporary credentials via IAM roles.

-You get a session with is made up of:
+You get a session, which is made up of:

 - Access Key Id
 - Secret Access Key